lkuchenb/SYFPEITHI/README.md

 ## Usage

-Give a plain text file with peptides and a list of candidate HLA alleles, a table with four columns representing
+Give a plain text file with peptides and a list of candidate HLA alleles, a TAB separated file with four columns representing

 * The peptide sequence
 * The HLA allele